RikkuX491/EAST-SE-111323-Phase-1/README.md

 - [ ] Observe how json-server is used to create a local API
     - Name the different HTTP Verbs and describe their actions
     - Observe how to render data to the browser window after a fetch request
-    - Observe how to send a GET request using .fetch()
+    - Observe how to send a GET request using fetch()

 ## Setup